lestherll/csc1034-p1/doc/report.md

 It forces you to write in a modular way; breaking tasks into atomic levels, meaning a method is non-dependent of other methods.
 It forces you to document all features that you have implemented which is a very good thing because the project is easier to understand as a whole.
 Good documentation enables potential users to easily learn the project or module.
-With all that being said, git unintentionally gives a lot of development skills that will help manage project in a more organised, manageable way.
+Git unintentionally provides a lot of development skills that will help manage projects in a more organised, manageable way in the future.

 Argparse is something I haven't come across in the past.
 I have tinkered with sys.argv in python before which certainly made using argparse so much easier since the principle is the same.